jim245/cs386team1/Deliverables/Report 1.md

 3/5 majority vote

 ### Disagreements
-Too much control = Talk/cover it in a meeting
+Too much control = Talk/cover it in a meeting <br>
-Lack of responsibility = Talk to them, talk to professor Late meetings = Contact outside of usual channels
+Lack of responsibility = Talk to them, talk to professor <br>
+Late meetings = Contact outside of usual channels <br>

 ### Project Idea
 A 2d sidescrolling platformer in Unity.
 The character would have 8 directional movement, every 45 degrees depending on what arrow keys are pressed.
 Prioritizing ones pressed first.
 Gravity will of course be present